snigdha-shukla30/git-demo/README.md

 # git-demo
-This is the demo for git and github
+This is the demo for git and github. hello